akash-network/docs/deploy/helium-validator.md

 There are a couple of reasons to run your own image:

-* Akash requires a version specific tag to update the container image.
+* Akash requires a version-specific tag to update the container image.
 If you use e.g. `latest`, updating the deployment won't pull the latest version of the tag.
 Helium currently publishes their docker images using the `latest` format only, so to tag the image as required we need to publish our own.
-* Testnet moves quickly and I might not keep my image up to date
+* Testnet moves quickly and I might not keep my image up to date.

 Create a dockerhub account first, then build the image as follows: